- Mission & Vision

 - Ocean Store

 Wildlife Guides and Tips

-Pacific Whale Foundation has studied whales, dolphins and marine wildlife in the field for more than 35 years.
+Pacific Whale Foundation has studied whales, dolphins and marine wildlife in the field for nearly 40 decardes.
 Drawing on our extensive knowledge of the ocean environment, we have created a series of wildlife guides to introduce you to whales, dolphins, sea turtles, coral reefs, sharks and monk seals.

-To learn more about any of these sea animals, pick up a free wildlife watching guide from Pacific Whale Foundation at The Harbor Shops at Ma'alaea or at 612 Front Street in Lahaina.
+To learn more about any of these sea animals, pick up a free wildlife watching guide from Pacific Whale Foundation Ocean Stores at the Ma'alaea Harbor Shops or at 612 Front Street in Lahaina.